 In April, the multi-venue merger litigation between the Federal Trade Commission (FTC) and paint pigment suppliers Tronox Limited and Cristal moved toward a resolution: the deal parties agreed with the FTC to divest pigment manufacturing plants in North America.
 The proposed merger was the subject of litigation in two federal district courts and an FTC administrative proceeding.
 Meanwhile, this past month the Antitrust Division of the Department of Justice (DOJ) announced guilty pleas and charges in three newly-announced investigations.
 The DOJ also secured a guilty plea in a previously-announced investigation.
 In other agency news, the DOJ announced the approval by the Steering Group of the International Competition Network of a new multilateral framework on procedures, a set of international due process norms for which the DOJ had been advocating.

 Defendants in two private antitrust cases involving monopolization claims related to standard-essential patents saw their motions to dismiss denied.
-The Sixth Circuit upheld a grant of summary judgment in favor of the defendants in a case in which the plaintiff was pursuing claims that certain actions of a hospital joint venture were per se The court held that the challenged restraints of the venture were not subject to per se analysis.
+The Sixth Circuit upheld a grant of summary judgment in favor of the defendants in a case in which the plaintiff was pursuing claims that certain actions of a hospital joint venture were per se illegal.
+The court held that the challenged restraints of the venture were not subject to per se analysis.

 We discuss these and other developments below.

 US – DOJ/FTC Merger